Genocide of indigenous peoples: Spanish colonization of the Canary Islands

-Genocide in German South West Africa
+German South West Africa

-Atrocities against the indigenous African population by the German colonial empire can be dated to the earliest German settlements on the continent.
-The German colonial authorities carried out genocide in German South-West Africa (GSWA) and the survivors were incarcerated in concentration camps.
-It was also reported that, between 1885 and 1918, the indigenous population of Togo, German East Africa (GEA) and the Cameroons suffered from various human rights abuses including starvation from scorched earth tactics and forced relocation for use as labour.
-The German Empire's action in GSWA against the Herero tribe is considered by Howard Ball to be the first genocide of the 20th century.
-After the Herero, Namaqua and Damara began an uprising against the colonial government, General Lothar von Trotha, appointed as head of the German forces in GSWA by Emperor Wilhelm II in 1904, gave the order for the German forces to push them into the desert where they would die.
-In 2004, the German state apologised for the genocide.
+Atrocities against the Indigenous African population by the German colonial empire can be dated to the earliest German settlements on the continent.
+The German colonial authorities carried out a genocide in German South-West Africa (GSWA) and incarcerated the survivors in concentration camps.
+It was also reported that, between 1885 and 1918, the indigenous population of Togo, German East Africa (GEA). and the Cameroons suffered from various human rights abuses, including starvation from scorched earth tactics and forced relocation for use as labor.

+The German Empire's action in GSWA against the Herero nation is considered by Howard Ball to be the first genocide of the 20th century.
+After the Herero, Nama and Damara began an uprising against the colonial government, General Lothar von Trotha, appointed as head of the German forces in GSWA by Emperor Wilhelm II in 1904, gave German forces the order to push them into the desert where they would die.
+Germany apologized for the genocide in 2004.